bennettwarner/FaceFinder84/README.md

 # FaceFinder84™

 ## About the project:
-This project is a security surveillance program designed to used pythons innate facial recognition software to create a database of captured faces to be searched through by law enforcement to identify and track down criminals.
-The program is web-based off of a digital ocean ubuntu virtual machine.
+This project is a security surveillance program designed to used deep learing facial recognition to create a database of captured faces to be searched through by law enforcement to identify and track down criminals.
+The idea is for it to be fed via security cameras.
+The program is designed for 16.04 LTS

-**Here is the address of the program:**
+**Here is a demo of the application:**
 [FF84™ Webpage](https://ff84.wcupa.network)

 ## How to use FF84™